Deejpotter/deejpotter/readme.md

 I'm also interested in other areas of technology such as game development, web and game design, UX design, 3D modeling, and even filling in spreadsheets.

-## Version 2 of my website, built with gatsby
+## Version 3 of my website, built with Angular

 Look at all my cool projects in style, once I get my site done.

-I'm using css modules because they're here and I want to.